nikdo/lessons-learned/design/sketch-cheat-sheet.md

 Organize exported assets into folders by using / in the name of exported layer or slice.

+When designing for web [use sRGB profile in Sketch](https://sketchapp.com/docs/other/color-management/#srgb-color-profile).

 ## Design Observations

 Subtle is good.